 Warm summer nights, trips to the beach, cross country vacations and camp outs in the mountains are what August is all about.
 Most of us don’t even feel like shopping, but August is when you’ll find your best discounted prices on everything seasonal, and super great deals on back to school.
 Here’s what to buy in August, along with some great shopping tips.

 If you hope to pick up summer clothing deals, you’d better do your shopping fast.
-Mid to late July is when the best clearance discounts start, although where I live in Central Washington state, I found many deals earlier in the summer for flip flops, tees, sandals, tops, capris, swimwear, active wear and shoes, shorts, tanks, light summer skirts and dresses, already on clearance – some at up to 60% off – in August you’re likely to find even better deals than that.
+Mid to late July is when the best clearance discounts start, although where I live in Central Washington state, I found many deals earlier in the summer for flip flops, tees, sandals, tops, capris, swimwear, active wear, shoes, shorts, tanks, light summer skirts and dresses, already on clearance – some at up to 60% off – in August you’re likely to find even better deals than that.

 BACK TO SCHOOL SUPPLIES: